1899 Rotherham by-election: Conservatives

 Rotherham was considered a safe Liberal seat.
 It had been represented by Acland for the Liberals since its creation for the 1885 general election and Acland had always enjoyed comfortable majorities.
 In fact at the two elections preceding the by-election, a by-election in 1892 when he had to resign on appointment as Vice-President of the Committee of the Council on Education, and the 1895 general election, Acland had been returned unopposed.
 This time however, with the prospect of facing a new candidate, the Conservatives chose to fight.
 They selected a barrister from York, R H Vernon Wragge, to be their man.

-The campaign
+Campaign

 Holland relied heavily on the personal support of the former MP.
 Acland, although too unwell to campaign on the ground, sent letters of support praising Holland as worthy of the confidence of Liberals and Radicals in Rotherham.
 Holland also obtained the backing of the local Irish community in view of his support for the question of Irish Home Rule.